rileyrg/UDEMY-embedded-systems-bare-metal-programming/README.md

 #define PERIPH_BASE 0x40000000ul
 ```

-Now need to look at the rehister boundary address tables.
+Now need to look at the register boundary address tables.

 Here we see that the different peripherals are on different buses.
 The BLOCK DIAGRAM depicts these buses.